SergiyKochenko/ProjectTwo/README.md

 <h2>Manual Testing</h2>
 <p dir="auto">&nbsp;&nbsp;&nbsp;The game was tested by users of various ages.
 Feedback was overall positive from users.
 The following constructive feedback was used to make improvements.

-Mobiles 320x480px scaled down to scale(0.219)  is not supported.
+Mobiles 320x480px scaled down to scale(0.219)  are not supported.
 </p>
 <h2>Performing tests on various devices</h2>
 <p dir="auto">The website was tested on the following devices:</p>